codingMustache/codingMustache/README.md

 ## Joke of the Day

-What creature is smarter than a talking parrot?
-A spelling bee.
+Why did the octopus beat the shark in a fight?
+Because it was well armed.

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. if then
+ 1. Tuvalu
- 2. ?:
+ 2. Marshall Islands
- 3. ??
+ 3. Micronesia
- 4. ?
+ 4. Fiji

 <details>
   <summary>Answer</summary>
-  ?:
+  Micronesia
 </details>